Skip to content

 Mod View doesn’t have keyword search built in.
 Your best bet is exporting the chat with TwitchDownloader in JSON or text format, then using Ctrl+F or a text editor to search through it.
 Chatty’s local log files are searchable too since they’re stored as plain text.

-Sites like OverRustle Logs used to archive chat from thousands of popular Twitch channels.
-Twitch’s legal team sent cease-and-desist notices over privacy and data concerns, and most of these services shut down between 2020 and 2023.
-A few smaller alternatives still exist, but they cover far fewer channels and might not stick around.
+Sites like OverRustle Logs used to archive public chat from popular Twitch channels.
+Twitch’s legal team sent cease-and-desist notices, and most of these services shut down.

 Go to your Creator Dashboard, expand Community, then open Roles Manager.
 Click Add a Role, type the username, and assign them as a moderator.
-They’ll immediately get access to Mod View and the /user command on your channel.
-Most streamers add 1 moderator per 50-100 average concurrent viewers.
+They’ll immediately get access to Mod View and the /user command on your channel, so choose someone you trust with moderation context.

 Only if they’ve got public VODs turned on.
 You can use TwitchDownloader to export chat from any publicly available VOD by pasting its URL.
 You can’t get into private VODs or channels where VODs are disabled.
 For live chat, you’d need to be in the channel with Chatty running to capture messages as they come in.